Jerry Aldridge

-Jerry Charles Aldridge (born September 17, 1956) is a former professional American football halfback in the National Football League (NFL).
+Jerry Charles Aldridge (born September 17, 1956) is an American former professional football halfback in the National Football League (NFL).
 He attended Angelo State University where he was selected as an AP College Division All-American, and led the team to an NAIA championship in 1978.

+Aldridge suffered a knee injury during San Francisco 49ers training camp ahead of the 1979 season and missed the entire year on injured reserve.
+He played with the 49ers in 1980.

-He played with the San Francisco 49ers in 1980.
-He also played for the Oakland Invaders in the USFL, scoring a touchdown on an 80-yard pass play in June 1983.
+Aldridge also played for the Oakland Invaders in the USFL, scoring a touchdown on an 80-yard pass play in June 1983.
 His son, Cory was a Major League Baseball outfielder.